polarityio/gigamon/README.md

 Gigamon API token.
 You can find your api token by navigating to your account.

+### Gigamon Account UUID
+Account UUID.
+Your Account UUID found in your profile on the Dashboard.

 ### Blacklist Domains
 List of domains  that you never want to send to Domain Tools